 Once I have the Insulator Clips in place and locked, I prefer to wrap them in electrical tape and then down the wire about an inch.
 I feel this makes for a more solid insulator and helps me feel secure that the clips wont be knocked free at some point.

 Those instructions will help you wire a single piece of heat tape to an electrical wire.
 For heat regulation, a rheostat or thermostat should be used.

-The image to the right shows what a single heat tape wired will look like.
+The image above shows what a single heat tape wired will look like.
 Your cord will likely be much longer than the one depicted.

 The easiest way to approach a parallel installation is to cut each piece of heat tape to length, and attach the metal connectors.